smclaughlan/sketchcircle/README.md

 Flask is also used on the back-end for saving to and querying the database.

 ## Conclusion
 My two main goals with this project were learning more about Redux and also making a project with a few real users in mind.
 I got to spend more time with Redux on this project than any in the past.
-I also discussed the features that potential users would want from something like SketchCircle, which is where the goal setting and image only timeline came from.
-It was a fun project.
+I also discussed the features that potential users would want from something like SketchCircle, which is where the goal setting and image only timeline originated.